hiranumn/BackpropDemonstration/README.md

 ```
 where *W* is the *d* by *1* matrix in `weights` of the current model and *x* is the 1 by d matrix for the features of a datapoint.

-The output should be in the form of a list containing a 1 by 1 matrix; e.g. `[np.matrix(output)]`.
+The output should be in the form of a 1 by 1 matrix; e.g. `np.matrix(output)`.
 Again, this seems like a strange way to store an output.
 However, this make it easier to extend your model to a general neural net later.
 Fill in `predict()`.
 Your `predict()` function only needs to work for the logistic regression case for now.

 # Step 3.2: Implementing `update()` [15 pts]
 Stochastic gradient descent works by making a stochastic approximation of the true gradient of an objective function.